There Are Two Main Ways To Propagate Agapanthus – Here’s The Pros And Cons Of Each

 - You do not need to disturb your existing Agapanthus plant.

-- Sowing seed can throw up some interesting variation since many types won’t come true from seed.
+- Sowing seed can throw up some interesting variations since many types won’t come true from seed.

 Cons